Skip to content

 $ docker compose up -d

-Wait for the services to start up, check with docker compose ps until they’re healthy.
+Wait for the services to start.
+Check status with docker compose ps until they are healthy.